GSanthosh007/DS_Module14/Ex6-Circular-queue..md

 ## Program:
-Program to delete three elements from the filled circular queue Developed by:Dharani dharan K
+Program to delete three elements from the filled circular queue Developed by: Santhosh G
-RegisterNumber: 212223040036
+RegisterNumber: 212223240152
 */

 /*#include<stdio.h>